-The Company excluded the following shares of common stock, outstanding at each period end, from the computation of diluted net income (loss) per share attributable to Vital Farms, Inc. common stockholders for the periods indicated because including them would have had an anti-dilutive effect:
+For the 13-week period ended March 28, 2021, options to purchase 58,475 shares of common stock were excluded from the computation of diluted net income per share attributable to Vital Farms, Inc. common stockholders because including them would have been antidilutive.